-Syracuse is divided into 13 schools and colleges, and is especially notable for its programs in library science, architecture, communications, business administration, and information studies.
-The university awards more than 200 differed undergraduate and 200 graduate degrees and certificates, along with numerous interdisciplinary options.
+Syracuse is divided into 13 schools and colleges and is especially notable for its programs in library science, architecture, communications, business administration, and information studies.
+The university awards more than 200 different undergraduate and 200 graduate degrees and certificates, along with numerous interdisciplinary options.
 The school’s most popular majors are:

 - Communication and Journalism

 Syracuse has a prestigious reputation.
 It is ranked 33rd best school in the country by US News and World Report and 33rd by Washington Monthly.
 The school is also classified as a research university with the “highest level of research activity.”
 Syracuse houses 29 research centers, and actively promotes interdisciplinary research.